• Skip to primary navigation

 Step 2 showing adding the bitters to the mixing glass and stirring the mixture with a bar spoon.

 Step 2: Add a few dashes of bitters and ice to the glass.
-Using a long spoon (or bar spoon), stir for at least 30 seconds.
+Using a long spoon (orĀ bar spoon), stir for at least 30 seconds.Ā

 Step 3 showing straining the cocktail into a rocks glass with a big ice cube and garnishing with an orange peel.

-Step 3: Use a cocktail strainer to strain the cocktail into an old fashioned glass filled with ice (preferably a large cube).
-Garnish with an orange peel twist.
+Step 3: Use aĀ cocktail strainerĀ to strain the cocktail into anĀ old fashioned glassĀ filled with ice (preferably a large cube).
+Garnish with anĀ orange peelĀ twist.Ā

-• When stirring an Old Fashioned in a mixing glass, make sure to stir for at least 30 seconds to properly chill the drink.
+When stirring an Old Fashioned in aĀ mixing glass, make sure to stir for at least 30 seconds to properly chill the drink.
+If you don’t have a mixing glass, you can use a large glass measuring cup.

 Old fashioned cocktail with a bottle of tequila and cocoa bitters in the background.